google/rappor/client/cpp/README.md

         0.5,  // probability q for IRR
       };

-      // Instantiate an encoder with params and deps rappor::Encoder encoder(params, deps);
+      // Instantiate an encoder with params and deps. rappor::Encoder encoder(params, deps);

+      // Now use it to encode values.
+The 'out' value can be sent over the
+      // network.
       rappor::Bits out;
       assert(encoder.Encode("foo", &out));  // returns false on error printf("'foo' encoded with RAPPOR: %x\n", out);